 Routers select paths for data packets to cross networks and reach their destinations.
 Routers do this by connecting with different networks and forwarding data from network to network — including LANs, wide area networks (WANs), or autonomous systems, which are the large networks that make up the Internet.

-Essentially, routers forward data between groups of switches, while switches forward data between groups of devices.
-In practice, what this means is that routers are necessary for an Internet connection, while switches are necessary for interconnecting devices.
+In practice, what this means is that routers are necessary for an Internet connection, while switches are only used for interconnecting devices.
 Homes and small offices need routers for Internet access, but most do not need a network switch, unless they require a large amount of Ethernet* ports.
-However, large offices, networks, and data centers usually do require switches.
+However, large offices, networks, and data centers with dozens or hundreds of computers usually do require switches.

 *Ethernet is a layer 2 protocol for sending data between devices.
 Unlike WiFi, Ethernet requires a physical connection via an Ethernet cable.

 Network switches can operate at either OSI layer 2 (the data link layer) or layer 3 (the network layer).
 Layer 2 switches forward data based on the destination MAC address (see below for definition), while layer 3 switches forward data based on the destination IP address.
 Some switches can do both.